Oxbryta directly binds to HbS molecules

 Serious adverse reactions occurred in 3% (3/88) of patients receiving Oxbryta 1,500 mg, which included headache, drug hypersensitivity, and pulmonary embolism occurring in 1 patient each.
 Permanent discontinuation due to an adverse reaction (Grades 1-4) occurred in 5% (4/88) of patients who received Oxbryta 1,500 mg.

-The most common adverse reactions (≥10%) in patients receiving Oxbryta 1,500 mg with a difference of >3% compared to placebo: Headache (32% vs. 25%), Diarrhea (23% vs. 11%), Abdominal Pain (23% vs. 16%), Nausea (19% vs. 10%), Rash (15% vs. 11%), and Pyrexia (15% vs. 8%).
+The most common adverse reactions occurring in ≥10% of patients treated with Oxbryta 1,500 mg with a difference of >3% compared to placebo: Headache (32% vs. 25%), Diarrhea (23% vs. 11%), Abdominal Pain (23% vs. 16%), Nausea (19% vs. 10%), Rash (15% vs. 11%), and Pyrexia (15% vs. 8%).

 Pediatric Patients 4 to <12 Years